-As on 31.3 (current year) As on 31.3 (previous year,
+As on 31.3 (current year) As on 31.3 (previous year)

 I. Inve stments in India in

 (i) Government securities

 (ii) Other approved securities

 (iii) Shares

 (iv) Debentures and bonds

 (v) Subsidiaries and/or joint ventures

 (vi) Others (to be specified)

 Total

 II.
 Inve stments Outside India in

 (i) Government securities

 (including local authorities)

 (ii) Subsidiaries and/or joint

-(;;;) ventures abroad
+(;;;) ventures abroad Other investments/to be specified)

 (iii) Other investments(to be specified)

 Total

 Grand Total (I & II)

-Schedul Advanc

-As on 31.3 As on 31.3

-(current year) (previous year